pkoretic/polog/README.md

 [![GitHub license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/pkoretic/polog/blob/master/LICENSE)<br/>
 [![NPM](https://nodei.co/npm/polog.png?downloads=true&downloadRank=true&stars=true)](https://www.npmjs.com/package/polog)

 `polog` is one of the [fastest](benchmarks) and simplest Node.js logging library that behaves as the standard `console` command.
-It adds some sugar as timestamp and log levels.
+It adds minor features as timestamp, log levels and json as opt-in.
 This library uses as little processing power as possible to avoid affecting Node.js event loop.

 Logging (in Node.js) should always use stdout/stderr and leave advanced logging manipulation to the rest of the stack.
 For best performance and asynchronous operation you should use pipes on Linux as